 At the start of this period the CO2 concentration level is deemed to be safe, so there is no point in lowering it.
 All our efforts should therefore go towards preventing emissions from driving this level into unsafe territory.
 In other words, an emissions-only strategy is the correct approach at this early stage.

-It appears to me that the underlying intent of this deception is to deny human agency – our capacity to act – with respect to existing GHG concentrations.
+It appears to me that the underlying intent of this deception is to deny human agency – our capacity to act effectively – with respect to existing GHG concentrations.
 If this sounds far-fetched, consider the following.
 When oil is in its natural state, humankind can respond: “Leave it in the ground!”
 When oil has been extracted and is sitting in a tank, humankind can again do something: “Increase efficiencies!”
 But once oil has been burned and its emissions are in the atmosphere, we’re suddenly powerless: there is no rallying cry to “Remove!” or “Draw Down!”
-We are therefore being told that human beings have agency when oil is relatively harmless, but not when it threatens life on earth.
+We are therefore being told that human beings have agency when oil is relatively harmless, but not when it threatens life on Earth.
 You might agree with me that something very strange is going on here.

 To summarize, the GHG-based emergencies have been widely portrayed as flow problems: emissions only.
 This is categorically false.
-They are instead stock and flow problems: both concentrations and emissions are relevant.
+They are in fact stock and flow problems: both concentrations and emissions are relevant.
 To use the blanket analogy, it is the accumulation of blankets that could suffocate us, not just the last one added.